icon-project/multisig-wallet/README.md

 #### getConfirmations

-Return list of wallet owner who have been confirmed to the certain transaction.
+Returns a list of wallet owners who have been confirmed by a given transaction.

 ```python
 @external(readonly=True)